Fly fishing can be a very addictive sport. Fly Fishing for Trout, Salmon and Steelhead can be a great fall/winter experience.

 Warm weather fly fishing can be exciting when targeting, Bass, Carp and other warm water species.

-We fly fish the Northeast Rivers of the USA like the Beaverkill, Farmington, Housatonic etc. We enjoy fishing smaller streams and rivers and we are always looking for small native brook trout as well.....more to come.
+We fish in Connecticut, New Jersey, New York, Pennsylvania.
+We enjoy fishing smaller streams and rivers as well and we are always looking for native brook trout ....more to come.